Confining a resume to a single page is good advice for anyone. – Daniel Lyons

 What aspects should you look at to create a killer CV?

-This is where the ’30-second rule’ comes in.
+This is where the ‘30-second rule‘ comes in.
 A recruiter is likely to spend between 30 seconds and a minute scanning a CV – just long enough to read it (and to notice any spelling mistakes).
 So first impressions count.
-As you put your CV together, ask yourself if it is clear, easy to read, and if the formatting is consistent throughout.
+As you put your CV together, ask yourself if it is clear, easy to read and if the formatting is consistent throughout.

 Three aspects to focus on:

-Objective statement: Describes your current role, field of expertise and why.
+Objective statement: Describes your current role, the field of expertise and why.
 This is the first thing a recruiting manager reads after your contact information at the top.
 It is very important that it intrigues h, so make sure it counts and intrigues them to read the next line!
-It should be short and concise, maximum 3 (short) sentences long.
+It should be short and concise, a maximum 3 (short) sentences long.
 Your objective statement has to be customized for every single job you apply for, there’s no one size fit all here!

-Length: Your CV should be at maximum 2 pages long, with normal margins and a legible font size.
+Length: Your CV should be at maximum 2 pages long, with normal margins and legible font size.
 So be concise, every word counts.
 Everything you write has to have a purpose to demonstrate why you’re the perfect candidate for the job, if not, it shouldn’t be there.

 Education and qualifications

 Here’s the section to focus 80% of your energy on, where you list and describe your past/current roles, and what you actually did for that job.
-Do not write this section in task-based format where you describe what you did in your previous jobs with lots of buzzwords – it has negative value and is usually a lot of nonsense.
+Do not write this section in task-based format where you describe what you did in your previous jobs with lots of buzzwords – it has a negative value and is usually a lot of nonsense.

 Instead, be like the rare 10% that make it by writing what you’ve accomplished by stating what is the (measurable) impact of your work.
-My rate of interview invitation jumped upon making this change.
+My rate of interview invitations jumped upon making this change.
 You must prove that you’re a great hire not only because you get things done, but you also deliver measurable results and are worth the investment.

-YES Example: ‘’I did Task A, B and C which reached 5000 people and provided housing for 500 families’’
+YES Example: ‘’I did Task A, B, and C which reached 5000 people and provided housing for 500 families’’

-NO Example: ‘’I did task A (designed a complex), B (were part of the construction team) and C (budgets).’’
+NO Example: ‘’I did task A (designed a complex), B (were part of the construction team), and C (budgets).’’

 Another example, even if you’re a PowerPoint monkey, instead of saying “Research and prepare presentations for clients” which is task-based, say “produced succinct marketing materials and clear explanations of complex products to target client audience“.
-There’s ALWAYS a purpose and value-add of what you’re doing, no matter how menial it may seem.
+There’s ALWAYS a purpose and value-add to what you’re doing, no matter how menial it may seem.
 That is what makes your role significant.

 Skills and achievements

-Revise, edit and reiterate
+Revise, edit, and reiterate

-You never get it right the first time, there’s a lot of revise and editing to craft your CV to be perfect for the role.
+You never get it right the first time, there’s a lot of revision and editing to craft your CV to be perfect for the role.
 Even your choice of email address can be a potential pitfall, so if it sounds at all dodgy or unprofessional, avoid using it.
 Like writing, it’s better to flesh out all your thoughts and ideas in one go, section by section, before rephrasing and cutting it down to what’s relevant and most important to highlight.
 You’ll get there after a few iterations.